waywardgeek/subset_sum_crypto/README.md

 Googling for subset-sum cryptography yields hundreds of papers, some which claim to prove security of their public-key schemes based on the hardness of subset-sum.
 My guess is most likely Ralph Merkle invented and broke this scheme in the 1980s.
+However, most of the papers in this area:

+1)  Use known prime fields, where `p` is public.
+2) Rely on the hardness of the subset-sum problem.
-However, most of the papers in this area use known prime fields, both in cyrpto schemes and attacks.
-Also, they tend to work in "low density" versions of the subset-sum problem where Bob's sum has a unique subset-sum solution.
-There is a non-negligible chance this scheme is new.
-If so, why?
-It is literally the first subset-sum scheme I thought of.
+3) Work in work in "low density" versions of the subset-sum problem where Bob's sum has a unique solution.

+So, there is a non-negligible chance this scheme is new, mostly because I propose a new untested problem for the security of the scheme that is simply too hard for me to break, rather than relying on well-known hard problems that have been studied for centuries, like subset-sum.